 I read a story last year by Chris Zook and James Allen at Harvard Business Review about UBER’s growth and the speed of their problems.

 Imagine making 68 BILLION dollars in 7 years!
-When they lost 700 Million in 2017, while it was significant, let’s be honest, it was a sneeze in the big picture.
+When they lost 700 Million in 2017, while it was significant, it was a sneeze in the big picture.

-Uber, not unlike many other “Unicorns” (A unicorn is a privately held startup company valued at over $1 billion) , have a high expiration ratio, in fact, 66% or two out three.
-Having money, growing quickly, being a wildly talked about business or individual, does not mean you can sustain the success.
+Uber, not unlike many other “Unicorns” (A unicorn is a privately held startup company valued at over $1 billion), has a high expiration ratio, in fact, 66% or two out three.
+Having money, multiplying, being a wildly talked about business or individual, does not mean you can sustain the success.

 Reality kicks in when problems show up.
-And the real issue: the problems were sneaking in slowly but not spotted.
-The game was on.
-Things were happening.
-Money was flowing.
+And the real issue: the questions were sneaking in slowly but not spotted.
+The game was on, and things happened fast.
+Money flowed.
 Who has time to look into the little things?

 The Speed of Problems Checklist